Vishwa1011-AFK/LibraryNexus/README.md

     ```

 3.  **Configure Environment Variables:**
-    Create a `.env.local` file in the root of the `library-nexus` directory with the following content. **Do not commit this file to version control.**
+    Create a `.env.local` file in the root of the `LibraryNexus` directory with the following content. **Do not commit this file to version control.**
     ```env
     # URL of your running backend API server
     NEXT_PUBLIC_API_URL=http://localhost:5000/api